mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 *Manufacturing security lead time* is set globally for the business in :menuselection:`Manufacturing app --> Configuration --> Settings`.
-On the configuration page, under the :guilabel:`Planning` heading, locate the box for :guilabel:`Security Lead Time` to enable the feature by checking the box.
+On the configuration page, under the :guilabel:`Planning` heading, locate the box for :guilabel:`Security Lead Time`, and click the checkbox to enable the feature.
 Next, enter the desired number of calendar days.
 By configuring the security lead time, a buffer is set to account for potential delays in the manufacturing process.

 .. image:: scheduled_dates/manuf-security-LT.png